 No computer needed to play DSD files

-The Atom wears and elegant black tuxedo and boasts a fine integrated amplifier, a streamer and a DAC being quite capable of organizing and playing back USB stored music up to 32 bit-384kHz and DSD128 with superb sound.
+The Atom wears and elegant black tuxedo and boasts a fine integrated amplifier, a streamer and a DAC being quite capable of organizing and playing back USB stored music up to 32 bit-384kHz and DSD128 with superb sound, even though it downsamples everything to 192kHz, while the analog inputs are redigitised to 48kHz.

 One wonders why would anyone need to buy more costly separates